A.

 C.

-Turkey has a subtropical climate; hence, variations do occur depending on the place and the
+Turkey has a subtropical climate; hence, variations do occur depending on the place and the season.

 Istanbul and surroundings: Summer hot and some humidity.
 Average temperature 27C (80F).